China's Nov crude imports rise m/m as backlog cleared

 Kpler estimated total floating levels in China dropped to around 30 million barrels in late November, down from a peak of 96 million barrels realised in early September.

-Customs data also showed China exported 4.95 million tonnes of refined oil products in November, down 14.5% from October.
+Customs data also showed China exported 4.95 million tonnes of refined oil products in November, down 14.5pc from October.

-Natural gas imports, including piped and liquefied natural gas (LNG) were 9.18 million tonnes last month, down 3% on year, the data showed.
+Natural gas imports, including piped and liquefied natural gas (LNG) were 9.18 million tonnes last month, down 3pc on year, the data showed.